Rob-P-Smith/JQsim/README.md

-# JQsim is a simple quantum simulator code exploration
+# JQsim is a ?simple? quantum simulator code exploration

 The project started off as a system based on the below article conceptually, but it is implemented
 using Java instead of Racket and is a more complex implementation than the article provides for.